Andres Jose Galarraga

 The two most similar players, according to the similarity scores method, are Orlando Cepeda and Jim Rice.
 Rice is a good comparison since they both played years in favorable hitters' parks.
 Cepeda, on the other hand, had the disadvantage of playing during the second dead-ball era, when it was much harder to post big stats.

 Galarraga struggled with cancer twice during his career, once in 1999 and once in 2004.
 Had he not had cancer, he would likely have ended his career with many more than the 399 home runs he accumulated.
+Still that number was the most ever for a player born in Venezuela, a record he held until 2015 when passed by Miguel Cabrera.

 He enjoyed painting landscapes in his spare time.
 He was active with the Denver Boys and Girls Club.
 He was elected to the Latino Baseball Hall of Fame as part of its 2011 class.

-- 1984 MVP Southern League Jacksonville Suns
+- 1984 Player of the Year Southern League Jacksonville Suns

 - 5-time NL All-Star (1988, 1993, 1997, 1998 & 2000)